Amazing Space opened September 2016

 - Inspiration and education-provide education and share the experience to motivate change.

-❖ Place: Explore our 290-acre property, featuring more than five miles of trails through native prairie, woodlands and wetlands.
+❖ Place: Explore our 290-acre property (of 500 total that ICNC manages) steps outside the doors of Amazing Space, which features more miles of of trails through native prairie, woodlands and wetlands.

-❖ Energy: Check out our solar panels, which produce more than 100 percent of the energy Amazing Space needs each year.
+❖ Energy: Solar panels on the roof of our building as well as in the Alliant Energy solar field produce more than 100 percent of the energy Amazing Space needs each year.
+Geothermal buried beneath our thriving prairie provides heating and cooling to the space.

-❖ Health & Happiness: Biophilic design is incorporated throughout Amazing Space.
-It includes a living plant wall, live edge baseboard, and windows that flood our building with natural light.
+❖ Health & Happiness: Biophilic design is incorporated throughout Amazing Space, including a living plant wall, live edge baseboard, and windows that flood our building with natural light.
 The windows open so that you can appreciate the rich smells and sounds of nature.
-Look for the green light; when it lights up, that means it is OK to open the windows!
+Even when they are closed, the air in Amazing Space is exchanged every 10 minutes with fresh air from outside.
+Look for the green light; when it lights up, that means it is OK (energy efficient) to open the windows!
 Please close them behind you.

 ❖ Equity: Amazing Space is designed to be accessible to everyone.
 The building is ADA compliant and free and open to the public.
 Almost everything in the building was sourced within 500 miles and built by local companies, union labor and volunteers.